ahmed-emad1/Cloud-Native-Infrastructure-with-GCP-and-Docker/README.md

 postgres:13
 ```

-### Run Docker image for pgAdmin using network
+### Run pgAdmin Docker Container Using the Network
-this is where the nyc yellow taxi data will be loaded
+pgAdmin will be used to manage the database:
 ```
 docker run -it \
   -e PGADMIN_DEFAULT_EMAIL="admin@admin.com" \